 - ensures that the right equipment is purchased to meet the goals of each digital sign

 While there are many digital screens on campus, not all of them are "digital signs."
-Some of those screens/monitors are only for classroom use, for BUTV, or for a specific performance or event.
+Some of those screens/monitors are only for classroom use or for a specific performance or event.
 These signs are not part of this policy.
 The digital signs covered by Visix and the process described below are used to communicate primarily for information purposes to visitors or on-campus audiences through digitaized text and graphics.
 These signs include, for example, those in the LC Mall, the sign in the entry to Dana Engineering, and the kiosk between the library and Vaughn Literature building.

 If you would like to add a digital sign in a specific space on campus, please use this page as a guide for requesting the equipment, wiring and content development needed for a particular sign.